DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 During 2023–2025, I was a board member for [Data Science UCSB](https://www.datascienceucsb.org/).
 A major event we host is our annual [Project Showcase](https://www.datascienceucsb.org/projects), where club members present their projects in front of judges, comprised of industry experts, professors, PhD students, etc. Judges are asked to score each project, and we combine their scores via a simple sum to determine a final ranking, using this to distribute cash prizes.

 However, when we computed the final ranking for Project Showcase 2024, we were incredibly disappointed.
-Not because we didn't believe the winners didn't deserve to win, but because the scores seemed completely arbitrary.
+Not because we believed the winners didn't deserve to win, but because the scores seemed completely arbitrary.
 The top 5 projects were all within 1-2 points from each other, out of about 60 points total.

 Upon closer inspection, we realized what the problem was.
 Many judges gave essentially the same score to all projects, particularly higher scores.
 In other words, many judges exhibited a ***positivity bias***.
 Since all judges are weighted equally, this causes the value of an individual point to rise dramatically.